crpier/relax-py/README.md

 - component functions can only have keyword-only params
 - maybe a changelog thingie?
 - that the html module doesn't do runtime checking of argument types
+- default values not allowed in component functions params that are used for generating key
+- that the hmr scripts need to be included in the page root

 Todos:

 - do something like `hx_request(url_func, kwargs, hx_trigger, ..)`
+- reload scripts with HMR:
+  - inline scripts
+  - scripts from /static dir
+- when signatures of templates are changed, reload the entire app